hadley/adv-r/Computing-on-the-language.md

 `test_that("asdfdsf", {})`
 `pryr::f()`

 Differences with macros: occurs at runtime, not compile time (which doesn't have any meaning in R).
 Returns results, not expression.
-More like `fexprs`.
+More like `fexprs`. a fexpr is like a function where the arguments aren't evaluated by default; or a macro where the result is a value, not code.

-Anaphoric functions (http://amalloy.hubpages.com/hub/Unhygenic-anaphoric-Clojure-macros-for-fun-and-profit): e.g. curve - expects to have x defined. `with_file`
+Anaphoric functions (http://amalloy.hubpages.com/hub/Unhygenic-anaphoric-Clojure-macros-for-fun-and-profit): e.g. curve - expects to have x defined. `with_file`.

 ## Basics of R code